 Authorization for the Office of the Public Defender is set forth in Government Code Sections 27700 et seq.

 The mission of the Public Defender is to provide aggressive, competent, ethical representation to indigent persons facing deprivation of liberty or other civil rights in a cost effective way.
 The Public Defender offices are charged with providing services to persons entitled to representation as determined by the Superior Court.
 In performing those services, the Public Defender will provide to the community the office serves, information, representation, and respect while meeting the needs of the Superior Court and County of Humboldt.

-There are 3 separate Public Defenders offices in Humboldt County.
+There are 2 separate Public Defenders offices in Humboldt County.
 If you do not see your attorney listed under Public Defender, please check under Conflict Counsel.

 Within the pages of this website you will find information regarding the role, functions, and services of the Public Defender, answers to frequently asked questions regarding various aspects of the operation of the criminal justice system, links to local services that are available, a directory of our law office locations, and links to daily court calendars.